Immigration Lawyers in Northern Virginia

 For an immigrant to the United States, conviction of a crime can have particularly severe immigration consequences.
 Conviction for an “aggravated felony” or “crime involving moral turpitude” (CIMT) can result in, among other things, an immigrant’s detention and revocation of their green card.
 Conviction for a CIMT can present great difficulties in establishing good moral character, while an aggravated felony conviction can result in a permanent bar to a finding of good moral character.
 For more information, see Immigration Consequences of Criminal Convictions.

 People who enter the U.S. on nonimmigrant visas are considered to be here temporarily.
-The law presumes that they intend to return to their home countries at the end of their stays in the U.S. Depending on the temporary visa category, if a person is here on a temporary visa and starts the permanent residence process, the law may treat that person as having “lost” their intent to stay temporarily, because the person now wishes to immigrate (i.e., stay permanently in the U.S.).
+The law presumes that they intend to return to their home countries at the end of their stays in the U.S. Depending on the nonimmigrant visa category, if a person is here on a temporary visa and starts the permanent residence process, the law may treat that person as having “lost” their intent to stay temporarily, because the person now wishes to immigrate (i.e., stay permanently in the U.S.).
 Normally, if the person remains inside the U.S. and does not need to renew their temporary visa, this change of intent is not a problem.
 However, if the person must travel internationally or apply for a temporary visa extension, they may encounter difficulties.
-For more information on nonimmigrant visas, including H-1B visas, L visas and E visas, see Temporary Visas to the United States.
+For information on the requirements for the most popular nonimmigrant visas, including H-1B visas, L visas and E visas, see Nonimmigrant Employment Visas.

-Immigration law requires certain individuals residing in the U.S. to apply for a travel document and have “advance parole” approved before leaving the U.S. Leaving the country and attempting to reenter without advance parole may have severe consequences for those individuals—such as denial of re-entry and dismissal of pending applications for adjustment of status, asylum or naturalization.
+Immigration law requires certain individuals residing in the U.S. to apply for a travel document and have “advance parole” approved before leaving the country.
+Leaving the United States and attempting to reenter without advance parole may have severe consequences for those individuals—such as denial of re-entry and dismissal of pending applications for naturalization, adjustment of status or asylum.
 For more information, see Advance Parole.